 We are beyond excited to have a lovely guest post from one of our favorite people, Lucy Vaserfirer.
 Lucy was one of the first chefs we virtually met through Twitter, and we have been huge fans since.
 Her blog Hungry Cravings is a breath of fresh air, and her recipes are amazing, not only delicious but uncomplicated as well.
 Lucy has a new book out and it is all about Flavored Butters, both sweet and savory.
 We tend to use savory butters very often, especially during grilling season but have not explored sweet versions.
 Cannot wait to dive into the buttery fun, especially this recipe for Passion Fruit Butter!!
 I love butter and I love passion fruit.

 Hello, fellow Chez Us readers!
-This is Lucy from Hungry Cravings, and I’m thrilled to be over here sharing my passion for flavored butters, the subject of my latest cookbook.
-Denise, who must have a sweet tooth as bad as mine, asked me to share a bit about making and using sweet flavored butters with you.
+This is Lucy from Hungry Cravings, and I’m thrilled to be over here sharing my passion for flavored butter, the subject of my latest cookbook.
+Denise, who must have a sweet tooth as bad as mine, asked me to share a bit about making and using sweet flavored butter with you.

-To prove how quick and easy and delicious sweet flavored butters are, I’ll leave you with my recipe for Passion Fruit Butter (since I know Denise happens to love passion fruit).
+To prove how quick and easy and delicious sweet flavored kinds of butter are, I’ll leave you with my recipe for Passion Fruit Butter (since I know Denise happens to love passion fruit).
 In the meantime, I just received a package with some artisanal sorghum, so I think I’ll go whip up some a brand new flavor—Sorghum Butter!

 Passion Fruit Butter